-This is a basic recipe for a homemade natural carrot soap, naturally colored with carrots.
+Try this easy recipe for a homemade natural carrot soap, scented with a citrusy aroma and naturally colored with carrot pureé!

 The oils and butters used in this recipe are: